Welcome to Pismo and Avila Beach

 .
 Featuring its own unique pocket of sunny and warm weather, this 6.23-mile stretch is home to many boutique hotels, charming oceanfront restaurants, and plenty of luxury shopping and spas.
 Coastal hiking trails are abundant here, as are water sports.
 Rent a kayak, learn to surf or paddleboard, or simply venture out into the tepid waters for a morning swim.

-More than just an undisturbed vacation destination, both Pismo and Avila Beaches are extremely desirable and diverse zip codes.
+More than just an undisturbed vacation destination, both Pismo Real Estate and Avila Beaches are extremely desirable and diverse zip codes.
 Home styles here range from affordable beach bungalows to oceanview condos and expansively elegant estates.

 What to Love